Getting to the Bottom of It: Root Cause Analysis Steps, Tools, and Examples

 Root cause analysis examples

-Injection moulding machines are widely used around the world to create plastic in almost any shape or form.
-The part produced by the machine should match specifications for the same, within allowable tolerance.
+Injection molding machines are widely used around the world to create plastic in almost any shape or form.
+The part the machine produces should match specifications within the allowable tolerance.

-Let’s imagine there is a high incidence rate of faulty products and we need to get to the bottom of it.
+Let’s say there is a high incidence rate of faulty products, and we need to get to the bottom of it.

 First, the problem needs to be well defined.
-This includes explaining the precise defect the plastic output is having.
-By observing the output we can determine if it is one of the four main defects that could occur with injection moulding.
+This includes explaining the exact defect the plastic output is having.
+By observing the output, we can determine if it is one of the four primary defects within injection molding.
 They are:

 gassing & venting

 Let’s presume that the defect is part distortion.
-The problem has to be clearly written down, with the number of defects occurring as a percentage.
-Once that portion is completed, all the available data has to be collected.
-Maintenance logs can be pulled from a CMMS, manuals from the injection mould machine manufacturer can be reviewed, etc.
+First, write down the problem, including the number of defects occurring as a percentage.
+Once that is completed, collect all the available data.
+Pull any maintenance logs can be pulled from your CMMS, review, manuals from the injection mold machine manufacturer, etc.

-Information has to be collected on each defective product.
-From this, the deviation from specifications should be measured.
-The heat signature of the product is taken once it comes out of the mould.
-The temperature of molten plastic in the barrel is also measured.
+Collect information on each defective product.
+From this, measure the deviation from specifications.
+Take the heat signature of the product once it comes out of the mold, then measure the temperature of molten plastic in the barrel.

 This determines that the problem is in the cooling process.
 Further investigation concludes that the root problem is the wrong spatial arrangement of cooling liquid conduits.

-Changing the conduit arrangement that best fits the mould currently being produced will solve the problem of part distortion.
+Changing the conduit arrangement that best fits the mold currently being produced will solve the problem of part distortion.

 The apparent root cause of the problem is metal scrap contaminating the lubrication system.
-Fixing this problem ought to prevent the whole sequence of events recurring.
-The real root cause could be a design issue if there is no filter to prevent the metal scrap getting into the system.
-Or if it has a filter that was blocked due to a lack of routine inspection, then the real root cause is a maintenance issue.
+Fixing this problem should prevent the whole sequence of events from happening again.
+The real root cause could be a design issue if no filter prevents the metal scrap from getting into the system.
+Or if it has a filter that was blocked due to a lack of routine maintenance, then the actual root cause is a maintenance issue.

 Compare this with an investigation that does not find the causal factor: replacing the fuse, the bearing, or the lubrication pump will probably allow the machine to go back into operation for a while.
-But there is a risk that the problem will simply reoccur, until the root cause is dealt with.
+But there is a risk that the problem will simply reoccur until the root cause is dealt with.
 (This example originally appeared here).

 Root cause analysis is a vast umbrella term that cannot be exhaustively explained in a single article.
 Here are some additional resources to learn more about RCA, its tools and techniques:

-This 70-minute long video from the consulting firm KT Kepner-Trego is a good place to start a broad understanding of RCA and major techniques.
+This 70-minute video from the consulting firm KT Kepner-Trego is an excellent place to start a broad understanding of RCA and major techniques.

 Six Sigma US is an accredited provider of Lean Six Sigma certifications.
 They have extensive material on root cause analysis and also provide online courses and certifications for it.
 You have the option to choose between classes with different structures that can accommodate your schedule.

 Root cause analysis course from the University System of Georgia available on Coursera.
-You can enrol in the course for free and receive certification for a very small fee.
+You can enroll in the course for free and receive certification for a minimal fee.
 Coursera courses are widely recognized.

-The textbook Root Cause Analysis by Mathew A Barsalou is an excellent guide to choosing the right RCA tool for the right context.
+The textbook Root Cause Analysis by Mathew A Barsalou is an excellent guide to choosing the right RCA tool for the proper context.

 “Root Cause Analysis: The Core of Problem Solving and Corrective Action” by Duke Okes is another comprehensive and authoritative resource on root cause analysis.